terminatorul/RoleBuff/README.md

 ####Death Knights
 - check pet is present if DK has Master of Ghouls talent
-- check minions for DKs with permanent ghoul

 ####Warlocks
 - check for basic healthstone present when improved healthstone can be used